ajays20078/eseries-stk/README.md

-## Eseries Solution ToolKit (ESTK)
+## E-Series Solution ToolKit (ESTK)

-This repository contains ansible playbooks that assist in configuring NetApp Eseries and attached hosts for use with a particular application.
+This repository contains ansible playbooks that assist in configuring NetApp E-Series and attached hosts for use with a particular application.

 #### Table of Contents